OSGeo/gdal/gdal/doc/source/development/rfc/rfc49_curve_geometries.rst

     *         and OGRGeometryFactory::curveFromLineString() can decode them.
     *         This is the best compromise for round-tripping in OGR and better results
     *         with PostGIS <a href="http://postgis.org/docs/ST_LineToCurve.html">ST_LineToCurve()</a>
-    *         If set to YES, the intermediate point is explicitely added to the linestring.
+    *         If set to YES, the intermediate point is explicitly added to the linestring.
-    *         If set to NO, the intermediate point is not explicitely added.
+    *         If set to NO, the intermediate point is not explicitly added.
     * </li>
     * </ul>
     */